cedadev/tech-blog/_posts/AI/2025-03-04-smolagents-experiments.md

 ## Using Local Models
-When working with smolagents, you may prefer using a local LLM instead of an API-based one for a variety of reasons from privacy to the cost of using an API.
+When working with Smolagents, you may prefer using a local LLM instead of an API-based one for a variety of reasons from privacy to the cost of using an API.
 In this section I will briefly go over my experiments with Ollama.

 ### What is Ollama?
 Ollama is a local runtime environment designed to simplify using LLMs on your machine.
 It allows you to download, manage, and run various open-source models without requiring an account or internet connection for basic operations.